Descanonge/neba/docs/source/index.rst

 ..

-   Help manage multiple datasets when overwhelmed with many files and parameters.
+   Help manage multiple datasets and a full configuration.

 Configuration
 =============

-It provides two independent modules.
-The first one for managing the :doc:`configuration<configuration>` of a project, providing the means to specify a structured, nested configuration in python code using the existing `traitlets
+The module of this package first allows to manage the :doc:`configuration<configuration>` of a project, providing the means to specify a structured, nested configuration in python code using the existing `traitlets
 <https://traitlets.readthedocs.io>`__ library.
 This allows type-checking, value